 You can build a real career.

-Are you a KDP publisher who has a bunch of books published, but struggling to sell copies?
+Are you a KDP publisher who has a bunch of books published, but is struggling to sell copies?
 Did you know that reviews are super important to help your book stand out in the ever so crowded Amazon search engines?
-Why not try our platform with a 14-day zero obligation trial.
-You can get started here
+Why not try our platform with a 14-day zero obligation trial?
+You can start your 14-day free trial on Bookblaze.

-Miss our previous article on the difference between paperbacks and hardbacks?
-You can read it here
+Missed our previous article on the difference between paperbacks and hardbacks?
+You can read our full guide on the difference between paperback and hardcover books for Amazon KDP authors.